mozman/ezdxf/docs/source/tutorials/blocks.rst

 Insert a Block
 --------------

-A block reference is a DXF :class:`Insert` entity and can be placed in any :ref:`layout`:
+A block reference is a DXF :class:`Insert` entity and can be placed in any :class:`~ezdxf.layouts.Layout`:
-:ref:`model space`, any :ref:`paper space` or a :ref:`block layout` (which enables blocks in blocks).
+:class:`~ezdxf.layouts.Modelspace`, any :class:`~ezdxf.layouts.Paperspace` or a :class:`~ezdxf.layouts.BlockLayout`
+(which enables block references in blocks).
 Every block reference can be scaled and rotated individually.

 Lets insert some random flags into the modelspace: